zoho/zohocrm-nodejs-sdk-2.1/README.md

     static async getRecords(){

         /*
-		 * Create an instance of Logger Class that takes two parameters
+		 * Create an instance of Logger Class that requires the following
-		 * 1 -> Level of the log messages to be logged.
+		 * level -> Level of the log messages to be logged.
 Can be configured by typing Levels "." and choose any level from the list displayed.
-		 * 2 -> Absolute file path, where messages need to be logged.
+		 * filePath -> Absolute file path, where messages need to be logged.
 		 */
         let logger = new LogBuilder()
         .level(Levels.INFO)
-        .filePath("/Users/user_name/Documents/nodejs_sdk_log.log")
+        .filePath("/Users/user_name/nodejs_sdk_log.log")
         .build();

         /*